quimnuss/eco/README.md

 # Plan

+## now

+- [ ] Add menu to add a species

 ## next

-[ ] Change ui for island population
-[ ] Island specificity
+- [ ] Island specificity

+Probably means to create the "Species" concept to add Species type.
+Alternativelly a mutuality+growth matrix "overlay" might also work.

 ## later

-[ ] Create 100 species
+- [ ] Create 100 species
-[ ] Treat adaptation as new species?
+- [ ] Treat adaptation as new species?
-[ ] Sort alphabetically on ui
+- [ ] Sort alphabetically on ui
+- [ ] Save mutuality/growth

 ## Done

+- [~] Change ui for island population
-[x] [BUG] negative immigration does not emigrate
+- [x] [BUG] negative immigration does not emigrate
-[x] Create 10 species
+- [x] Create 10 species
-[x] Handle extinction in migration
+- [x] Handle extinction in migration
-[x] have a "hidden" mutuality copied from the island source on migration or solve the global mutuality problem
+- [x] have a "hidden" mutuality copied from the island source on migration or solve the global mutuality problem

 --> done with a global complete GLV sample on each island